Best Things to Do in Sydney in One Day: Harbour Highlights Itinerary

 5. Sydney Harbour Bridge

 Now you will take a closer look at Australia’s iconic landmark, the Sydney Harbour Bridge — the world’s largest steel arch bridge.
+Walking the bridge is one of the most iconic Sydney Harbour experiences and connects directly with The Rocks waterfront precinct.

 In winter, it is worth arriving a little earlier to make the most of the daylight and enjoy the panoramic views over Sydney!